naasking/Dynamics.NET/README.md

 visible given any instance.

 If a type is Mutability.Maybe, then whether mutation is visible depends on runtime data.
-You can determine whether mutability for certain via:
+You can determine actual mutability for certain via:

     bool isMutable = Type<T>.IsMutable(instance);